projen/projen/API.md

 [DependabotScheduleInterval](#projen-dependabotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.
 [Stability](#projen-stability)|*No description*
 [StartEntryCategory](#projen-startentrycategory)|*No description*
+[VersionUpdater](#projen-versionupdater)|The standard-version "updater" defines how the version file will be bumped.
 [VersioningStrategy](#projen-versioningstrategy)|The strategy to use when edits manifest and lock files.